sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 * Docker (with docker compose), for local services

-### Run local services (Elasticsearch, Kibana, Jaeger, RabbitMQ, and MySQL)
+### Run local services (Elasticsearch, Jaeger, RabbitMQ, and PostgreSQL)

-For this complex example, you need to be running local Elasticsearch and Kibana, to send log messages to, and a local Jaeger service to send distributed tracing information to.
+For this complex example, you need to be running local Elasticsearch to send log messages to, and a local Jaeger service to send distributed tracing information to.

-You also need to run Rabbit MQ, for a service bus, and MySSQL, for a database.
+You also need to run Rabbit MQ, for a service bus, and PostgreSQL, for a database.

 For example on Linux a docker compose configuration is provided that runs all components.
 To run the compose file: